martymagaan/ui-builder/README.md

 # UI Builder

-A simple pure javascript library for quickly building user interfaces by using a pattern in which each element can create (and automatically append) its own child elements.
+A simple pure javascript library for quickly building user interfaces programmatically by using a pattern in which each element can create (and automatically append) its own child elements.

 **See [demo.html](http://projects.martymagaan.com/ui-builder/demo/demo.html) file to see it in action.**